Going private for autism in Scotland

 Regulation in Scotland

-Scotland's independent healthcare regulator is Healthcare Improvement Scotland (HIS) — not the CQC (Care Quality Commission), which regulates providers in England only.
-An HIS-registered provider has been inspected against clinical standards and that complaints can be escalated to an independent regulator.
-Not all private providers operating in Scotland are required to hold this registration — whether registration is required depends on the type of clinician involved.
+Scotland's independent healthcare regulator is Healthcare Improvement Scotland (HIS), not the CQC (Care Quality Commission), which regulates providers in England only.
+An HIS-registered provider has been inspected against clinical standards; complaints can be escalated to an independent regulator.
+Not all private providers operating in Scotland are required to hold this registration; whether registration is required depends on the type of clinician involved.
 Our regulation page explains the distinction in full.

 Our Compare providers tool shows current HIS status for each listed provider.